cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 });
 ```

-Next we need the actual level class - we'll call this `Q.TowerManMap` and it'll be a basic tile layer with a customer `setup()` function.
+Next we need the actual level class - we'll call this `Q.TowerManMap` and it'll be a basic tile layer with a custom `setup()` function.

 This setup function will create a copy of the tile data passed in and then modify it to add in towers and dots where appropriate, changing those tiles to be empty.